 Well #1

-Well #1 is located in Memorial Park and is a small supply source that has not been in service for many years primarily because it has a hydraulic connection to Well #2.
+Well #1 is in Memorial Park and is a small supply source that has not been in service for many years primarily because it is hydraulically connected to Well #2.

 Well #2 / Microfiltration Plant (a.k.a.
 MWTP)